DT Woodturning

 Dummy made in Sapele including frame for wall mounting.

-Butterfly knives and Wing chun long pole (Luk Dim Boon Gwan) up to 8ft long made in Ash, and Purple Heart are also available
+Butterfly knives and Wing chun long pole (Luk Dim Boon Gwan) up to 8ft 2" long made in Ash, Purple Heart poles are also available

 Tel / Fax: 01639 897177